The Broom of Destruction

 “Prepare slaughter for his sons because of the guilt of their fathers, lest they rise and possess the earth, and fill the face of the world with cities.
 “I will rise up against them,” declares the LORD of hosts, “and will cut off from Babylon name and remnant, descendants and posterity,” declares the LORD.
 “And I will make it a possession of the hedgehog, and pools of water, and I will sweep it with the broom of destruction,” declares the LORD of hosts” (Isaiah 14:23 ESV).

 Satan probably believed he could maintain his authority over the kingdoms of this world if he killed Jesus.
-Like Goliath who came at David with the same sword that David eventually used to kill him—Satan came at Jesus with death on multiple occasions, and when he was finally successful at the cross, Jesus used death to destroy him who had the power of death.
+Like Goliath, who came at David with the same sword that David eventually used to kill him—Satan came at Jesus with death on multiple occasions, and when he was finally successful at the cross, Jesus used death to destroy him, who had the power of death.

 Be encouraged, dear saints!
 Break forth and cheer all ye people!
 For the devil and his angels are on borrowed time (so to speak).
 God is preparing His broom!
-He will come forth with the armies of Heaven who once cast them out of Heaven and will cast Him out of the earth and into Hell.
+He will come forth with the armies of Heaven who already cast Satan out of Heaven and will cast Him out of the earth and into Hell.

 When the time is right, God will finish the job of sweeping Satan and his angels into the prison of Hell and then cast them into the lake of fire.
 God will lock them up and throw away the key in the absolute sense of those words.
 The “city of Babylon” that Satan has spent thousands of years building turning humankind away from their Creator—will be brought to total annihilation.
 What a day of rejoicing that will be.
 We will celebrate evermore (Revelation 18:18ff).
 Amen.